dwjoyce/pythonbook/chapters/Slicing sequences.rst

     >>> matrix = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]
     >>> jumble = [10, 'fred', 17.25, True, ['username', 123456789]]

 However, there is another type of sequence that we are already familiar with - strings.
-As we know, strings are sequences of characters, whether letters, digits or symbols, and can be treated as sequences in terms of slicing as we shall see in this chapter.
+As we know from chapter 7 on printing, strings are sequences of characters, whether letters, digits or symbols, and can be treated as sequences in terms of slicing as we shall see later in this chapter.
 The main difference is that you cannot modify the contents of a string, but you can form new strings from old ones.

 .. pythontest:: nooutput